 Find the article on eclass under “Assigned Resources”

-Finally, read this short article on Arlie Hoschild’s concept of “emotional labour”.
-In this article Hoschild explains that care work, including the work of reproducing children, childcare, and housework, is different from what she calls “emotional labour”.
+Finally, read this short interview with Arlie Hochschild who coined the concept “emotional labour”.
+In the interview, Hochschild explains that care work, including the work of reproducing children, childcare, and housework, is different from what she calls “emotional labour”.
 Emotional labour is “the work of managing one’s own emotions” that is required in the service industry.
 Often, women are expected to perform the emotional labour of making people feel good while doing their jobs.

 As you read: